cvisionai/tator/doc/examples/localization_gallery_applet/guide.md

 For the localization gallery, an attempt to use javascript-module style plugins was attempted.

 Each plug-in is loaded on page load and initialized.
-They also get a page load
+They get a callback on page load and when the menu item is activated.

 ## A living example